 Principal Investigator: Dr. Yadu Pokhrel

 Dr. Pokhrel received his undergraduate degree in Civil Engineering from Tribhuvan University, Nepal and M.Eng and PhD, also in Civil Engineering, from the University of Tokyo, Japan.
 Upon receiving his PhD, he worked as a postdoctoral research fellow at Hokkaido University, Japan.
 He then worked at Rutgers University first as a research associate and then as a research Assistant Professor before joining Michigan State University in 2014.
 Dr. Pokhrel has published his work in a number of leading scientific journals in the field including Nature Geoscience.
 He serves as a reviewer for more than 20 journals in the field and has reviewed over 60 papers in the past several years.
 He has also served in review panels or has reviewed proposals for various funding agencies including NSF and NASA.
 He currently serves as one of the university representatives from MSU for the Consortium of Universities for the Advancement of Hydrologic Science (CUAHSI).
 He participates in various international community-driven modeling efforts including the Inter-Sectoral Impact Model Intercomparison Project (ISIMIP).
 Dr. Pokhrel is the recipient of the National Science Foundation (NSF) Early Career Faculty (CAREER) Award (see MSU News).
+He currently serves as an Associate Editor for Journal of Hydrology.
+He is also a guest editor for special issues in journals Climate, Water, and Remote Sensing.

 Current Graduate Students